American Me

-American Me is a 1992 American independent crime drama film produced and directed by Edward James Olmos, his first film as a director, and written by Floyd Mutrux and Desmond Nakano.
-Olmos also stars as the film's protagonist, Montoya Santana, loosely based on mob boss Rodolfo Cadena.
+American Me is a 1992 American crime drama film produced and directed by Edward James Olmos, in his directorial debut, from a screenplay by Floyd Mutrux and Desmond Nakano.
+Olmos stars as Montoya Santana, who is loosely based on Mexican Mafia boss Rodolfo Cadena.
 Executive producers included record producer Lou Adler, screenwriter Mutrux, and Irwin Young.
-It depicts a fictionalized account of the founding and rise to power of the Mexican Mafia in the California prison system from the 1950s into the 1980s.
+The film is a fictionalized account of the founding and rise to power of the Mexican Mafia in the California prison system from the 1950s into the 1980s.
+The film received positive reviews from critics but underperformed at the box office.

+In 2024, the film was selected for preservation in the United States National Film Registry by the Library of Congress as being "culturally, historically, or aesthetically significant".

 Plot

-The film depicts 30 years of Chicano gang life in Los Angeles.
-The story opens up with the Zoot Suit Riots of 1943, depicting a young Latino couple Esperanza and Pedro Santana being racially targeted by sailors.
-Pedro is taken out to the streets and beaten alongside other Latin-Americans having their clothing ripped and torn, while Esperanza is gang raped by the sailors.
-The story transitions to years later in 1959 and focuses on the Santana family's eldest son Montoya, a teen who forms a gang along with his friends J.D. and Mundo.
-They soon find themselves committing crimes and are arrested.
+The film spans 30 years of Chicano gang life in Los Angeles.
+The story opens with the Zoot Suit Riots of 1943 and depicts a young Latino couple, Esperanza and Pedro Santana, being racially targeted by sailors.
+Pedro is beaten alongside other Latin-Americans, while Esperanza is gang-raped by the sailors.
+Years later, in 1959, the Santana family's teenaged son, Montoya, forms a street gang called La Primera along with his friends J.D. and Mundo.
+The three friends soon find themselves committing crimes and are arrested.

-In juvenile hall, Santana murders a fellow inmate who had raped him, and as a result has his sentence extended into Folsom State Prison after he turns 18.
+In juvenile hall, Santana murders a fellow inmate who raped him.
+As a result, his sentence is extended, and he is moved to Folsom State Prison after he turns 18.

-Years later, Santana has becomes the leader of a powerful prison gang, La Eme.
-Upon his release in 1977, he tries to relate his life experiences to the society that has changed so much since he left.
+Years later, Santana has become the leader of a powerful prison gang, La Eme.
+Upon his release from prison in 1977, he tries to relate his life experiences to the society that has changed so much since he was incarcerated.
 La Eme has become a feared criminal organization beyond Folsom, selling drugs and committing murder.
-Santana begins a romantic relationship with a woman named Julie, but she becomes repulsed by his violent tendencies and La Eme's negative influence on their community.
-This becomes evident when a drug lord (who refused to give control of distribution to La Eme) retaliates against them when they take things too far, and have “Puppet” (assisted by other members) brutally rape and murder his son in prison to send a message.
-The drug lord targets Santana's community by distributing pure heroin to local users which leads to mass overdoses, including Julie's young brother.
-Santana visits his mother's grave, where Pedro reveals he always resented him because he might have been the result of the rape of his mother, thereby serving as a constant reminder of his mother's ordeal.
+Santana begins a romantic relationship with a woman named Julie, but she becomes repulsed by his violent tendencies and by La Eme's negative influence on their community.
+After a drug lord refuses to give control of distribution to La Eme, La Eme retaliates by brutally raping and murdering the drug lord's son in prison.
+In response, the drug lord targets Santana's community by distributing pure heroin to local users.
+The pure heroin causes mass overdoses, and one of the overdose victims is Julie's brother.
+Santana visits his mother's grave, where his father reveals that he always resented Montoya because he might have been the son of his mother's rapist.